Skip to main content

 • Upsell and cross-sell opportunities surface automatically based on client engagement patterns

 Where the dollars come from: A firm that responds to leads within 2 minutes instead of 2 hours closes significantly more consultations.
+Firms that contact leads within one hour are 7 times more likely to qualify them, while the average firm takes 42 to 47 hours to respond (Harvard Business Review).
 If your average client is worth $4,000-8,000 annually, capturing even 3-5 additional clients per year from faster follow-up adds $12,000-40,000 in recurring revenue.

 3